 "Junior Tim Flannery ('73) started the game for us on the mound and finished with a complete game," Berra added.

-Led by longtime NDHS coach Tom Kelly, Notre Dame got to the 1972 league playoffs by virtue of a stellar 19-6 overall record and a 9-1 league tally.
+Led by longtime NDHS coach Tom Kelly, Notre Dame got to the 1972 league playoffs by virtue of a 19-6 overall record and a 9-1 league tally.

 The Irish made it to the league championship game after defeating St. Clement, 4-1.
 Originally scheduled to be played in Tiger Stadium, the game was rained out, rescheduled and played three days later.

 After the league title, the team subsequently went deep in the state tournament, getting past league rival Bishop Gallagher, Detroit Finney and Grosse Pointe North before eventually falling to Detroit Denby, 8-6.